Edward Glemham: Second voyage

 A second voyage, undertaken very shortly after the first, was described by the same writer in a small pamphlet published in 1594 (small 4to, 24 pages, black letter; reprinted 1866 in Collier's Illustrations of Old English Literature, Vol. 1), under the title of Newes from the Levane Seas.
 Describing the many perilous events of the most woorthy deserving Gentleman Edward Glenham, Esquire.

 Legacy

-Glemham's ventures seem to have been unfortunate, judged from the fact that, starting with a good property, 'feasting his friends and relieving the poor plentifully', and having a wife 'sole heir of a right worshipful knight, famous in his life and of great possessions', he sold Benhall away from the family to Edward Duke, who died in 1598.
+Glemham's ventures seem to have been unfortunate, judging from the fact that, starting with good property, 'feasting his friends and relieving the poor plentifully', and having a wife 'sole heir of a right worshipful knight, famous in his life and of great possessions', he sold Benhall away from the family to Edward Duke, who died in 1598.
 In the Newes from the Levane Seas, the name is frequently spelt Glenham, but this appears to be wrong, as the family was called after Glemham in Suffolk, their ancient seat.